xspec/xspec/docs/testing-xproc.md

 1. Does the markup design reflect reasonable choices about where to align with XSpec markup and where to align with XProc markup?
 In particular, does it make sense to permit `<p:document>` within `<x:input>` or `<x:option>`?
 1. Would supporting `<p:inline>` within `<x:input>` or `<x:option>` also be desirable (and if so, would value template behavior be confusing, i.e., should curly-braced enclosed expressions be evaluated in XSLT or XProc)?
 1. Is the ability to omit `select="/"` on `<x:expect>` elements that meet certain criteria useful for conciseness or is it confusing/mysterious?
-1. Does an XSpec test suite need the ability to provide a value for a static XProc option in a library?
-I'm not sure if it's possible, but I can explore if needed.
 1. Are there considerations that need attention that I might not have thought of?